Geo-Strategic Truths, California Goes Medieval, and Trump Sanctuary-City Policy

 If you want to get Russia out

-much more effectively than just pushing in a World War I slugfest where you're outnumbered, is to hit the oil, the gas, the supply, the command and control that is fueling us.
+much more effectively than just pushing in a World War I slugfest where you're outnumbered is to hit the oil, the gas, the supply, the command and control that is fueling us.
+I get that.

-And we have a weak United States and a weaker NATO and EU that does not convey
+and we have a weak united states and a weaker nato and eu that does not convey a an image of

 history, I hate this term, but history, I don't want to say teaches us, they all say,